gojimmypi/gojimmypi.github.io/_posts/2022-06-04-ESP32-hardware-encryption-wolfSSL.md

 *Not* to be confused with the Error Code Capture feature:

-> Error Code Capture (ECC) feature allows the TWAI controller to record the error type and bit position of a TWAI bus error in the form of an error code
+> Error Code Capture (ECC) feature allows the TWAI controller to record the error type and bit position of a TWAI bus error in the form of an error code -- [Technical Reference Manual 21.5.8 ](https://www.espressif.com/sites/default/files/documentation/esp32_technical_reference_manual_en.pdf)

-> The maximum operation length for RSA, ECC, Big Integer Multiply and Big Integer Modular Multiplication is 4096 bits
+> The maximum operation length for RSA, ECC, Big Integer Multiply and Big Integer Modular Multiplication is 4096 bits -- [4.1.19 Acclerator of ESP32 Datasheet](https://www.espressif.com/sites/default/files/documentation/esp32_datasheet_en.pdf)

 - todo
 <br />